JohnEstropia/JEToolkit/README.md

 ```

 If you want to know how the macro works, you can check the file *JESynthesize/JESynthesize.h*, or a more extensive explanation [here](http://nspicks.com/2013/12/15/cleaner-properties-implementation-in-categories/).

-## JEDebugging class and friends

-`JEDebugging` is just another logging tool that provides several new functionalities.

-Main Features:
-- All logging are thread-safe.
-- Provides clean and readable XCode console logs by overriding `debugDescription`.
-Log messages are indented, and marked by icons (emoji).
-- More informative `debugDescription`s for common NSFoundation objects.
-For example, printing an `NSDictionary` also tells what class the keys and values are.
-- Option to save logs to files.
-Log files are separated by date, and there is an API to enumerate the `NSData`s for the files.
-- Option to display a lightweight, inline HUD console from within the app itself.
-You can toggle the HUD with a draggable button, and you can stretch the size of the view.
-The HUD also stays on top of all other views/windows, even if you open a modal view or if you create your own window.
-The view also provides a way to take a screenshot with the console view hidden.
-- JEDump() is a magical macro can log anything you throw at it: compiler primitives, objects, blocks, etc. Run the *JEToolkitTests* unit test to view sample outputs and sample usages.
-- Configurable behavior for the console logger, the file logger, and the HUD logger.

 ## Safety macros